-Matijas-Mecca has presented conference papers at professional societies in England, Ireland, Finland, France, Taiwan, Canada, and the U.S. and he has also been a speaker at London’s Royal Academy of Dance.
-In 2011, he was invited to present a lecture-recital at the Jane Austen House and Museum in Chawton, England, where he performed a selection of music drawn from Austen’s personal music library on the author’s 1810 Clementi piano.
-More recently, Matijas-Mecca’s research interests have expanded to include popular music studies.
-He is researching a book about soul music in Detroit between the years of 1967-77, focused on Invictus, Hot Wax, and Music Merchant Records, labels founded by Holland-Dozier-Holland and active in the 1970s.
-He is also under contract to write The Words and Music of Brian Wilson (Praeger, 2016), and is under contract to author Listen to Psychedelic Rock!
+Matijas-Mecca has presented conference papers at professional societies in England, Ireland, Finland, France, Taiwan, Canada, and the United States and he has also been a speaker at London’s Royal Academy of Dance.
+In 2011, Matijas-Mecca was invited to present a lecture-recital at the Jane Austen House and Museum in Chawton, England, where he performed a selection of music drawn from Austen’s personal music library on the author’s 1810 Clementi piano.
+More recently, his research interests have expanded to include popular music studies.
+He is researching a book about soul music in Detroit between the years of 1967-77, focused on Invictus, Hot Wax, and Music Merchant Records, labels founded by Holland-Dozier-Holland following their departure from Motown.
+Matijas-Mecca is the author of The Words and Music of Brian Wilson (Praeger, 2016), and is under contract to author Listen to Psychedelic Rock!
 Understanding the Music from The Beatles to Frank Zappa that will be published by Greenwood in early 2020.

 “Christian is an excellent musician.
 Am sure George would approve.” – Maria Tallchief